1812 Ventura earthquake: Geological setting

-The San Andreas is the "master fault" of California, it is the main plate boundary in the San Andreas Fault System, consisting of other major active faults.
-This zone of interaction between the Pacific and North American Plates have resulted in hundreds of faults crisscrossing California.
-There are several strike-slip, reverse and thrust faults hidden under the Santa Barbara Channel that could produce devastating earthquakes and tsunamis, including a thrust fault that runs along the base of the Santa Monica Mountains.
-These faults are a result of the "Big Bend" in the San Andreas Fault when it meets with the Garlock Fault, exerting compression in the crust, forcing thrust and reverse faults to push crustal blocks upwards.
+The San Andreas is the "master fault" of California: it is the main plate boundary in the San Andreas Fault System, which includes several other major active faults.
+This zone of interaction between the Pacific and North American plates has resulted in hundreds of faults crisscrossing California.
+There are several strike-slip, reverse, and thrust faults hidden under the Santa Barbara Channel that could produce devastating earthquakes and tsunamis, including a thrust fault that runs along the base of the Santa Monica Mountains.
+These faults are a result of the "Big Bend" in the San Andreas Fault where it meets with the Garlock Fault, exerting compression in the crust, forcing thrust and reverse faults to push crustal blocks upwards.

 Earthquake origins

 Studies have placed the source of this earthquake on two faults.
-The location and source have not been agreed on, with some researchers providing the epicenter north of Wrightwood or in the Santa Barbara Channel.
+The location and source have not been agreed on, with some researchers proposing that the epicenter was north of Wrightwood or in the Santa Barbara Channel.
+Toppozada and others in 1981 proposed a location 10–20 km southwest of the 1925 Santa Barbara earthquake.
+Details of a possible tsunami would suggest a thrust-mechanism for the earthquake, similar to the 1978 Santa Barbara earthquake (>M5) which had a left-lateral and north-dipping thrust mechanism.
+Coulomb stress scenarios were developed using models for the December 8 earthquake along the San Andreas Fault and indicate that there was an increase in stress on faults whose geometries may have been the source of the December 21 shock.
+This indicates that the latter shock was likely triggered by the December 8 earthquake.

 San Andreas Fault

-Based on tree-ring sampling, forests were found to have suffered some type of trauma, and were experiencing slow growth in 1812.
-They were found to have been missing rings and crowns at around the same time.
-The trees took several years or decades to fully recover and return to their normal stage.
-These affected trees were found only in close proximity to the San Andreas Fault; in an event of a strong quake, trees at a considerable distance should also display evidence of trauma.
+Based on tree-ring sampling, forests may have suffered some type of trauma, and were experiencing slow growth in 1812.
+Missing rings and crowns were discovered at around the same time.
+These trees took several years or decades to fully recover and return to their normal stage.
+These affected trees were found only in close proximity to the San Andreas Fault; in an event of a strong earthquake, trees at a considerable distance should also display evidence of trauma.
 A plausible cause might be that during slippage, the roots of these trees were severed, thus reducing the intake of nutrients and water required for growth.
-The violent shaking might also knock branches and parts off the trees off.
+The seismic shaking may also knock off branches and parts of the trees.